Corionis/ELS/docs/downloads.md

 ## &bull; Installation

-### Linux & macOS
+### &nbsp;&nbsp;&nbsp; Linux & macOS

-Unpack the .tar.gz anywhere you have write permissions.
+ * Unpack the .tar.gz anywhere you have write permissions.<br/>
    Run the ``` ELS-Navigator.sh ``` script in the root of that directory.

-### Windows
+### &nbsp;&nbsp;&nbsp; Windows

-Run the ELS Windows installer.
-The installation directory may be changed with the Options button.
+ * Using the Windows installer: The installation directory may be changed with the Options button.
    A desktop shortcut is created.
 A standard uninstaller is included.
 Entertainment Library Synchronizer will appear in the Start Menu, and in Control Panel, Programs & Features.

+ * Using the Windows .zip: Unpack the .zip anywhere you have write permission.
+   Run ``` ELS-Navigator.exe ``` script in the root of that directory.

 ## &bull; Updates

 ELS Navigator uses a matching auto-updater that it downloads from the GitHub project.

 Use Help, Check for Updates ... to see if a new build is available.
-If so a dialog is displayed with Yes, No, and Changelist that will display the list of the latest changes.
+If so a dialog is displayed with Yes, No, and Changelist that will display the list of the latest changes from GitHub.

 Help, Changelist shows the list of changes in the installed version.